 Every colony of ants has its own smell and they can detect an intruder in an instant.
 If you sprinkle a strongly scented herb or spice around the entrance to their nest, the ants will sense danger and the entire colony will promptly find a new home.

-If you’re looking for a long-lasting natural solution, we’re proud to say that our newest product for the home, Stay Away®, which repels rodents, ants, spiders and moths, and is made solely from essential oils and plant fibers, has been selected as one of the best new products of the year by the producers of the Natural Product Expo.
-Just place a pouch of Stay Away in problem areas and uninvited guests will be finding their way to a more welcoming home.
+If you’re looking for a long-lasting natural solution, we’re proud to say that our award-winning product for the home, Stay Away®, which repels rodents, ants, spiders and moths, and is made solely from essential oils and plant fibers is just what you need.
+Simply place a pouch of Stay Away in problem areas and uninvited guests will be finding their way to a more welcoming home.